CartoDB/carto-workshop/01-builder-visualization/exercises/aggregations.md

 <!-- MarkdownTOC -->

 - 1. Import and create map
-- 2. Visualize the different aggregations
+- 2. Administrative regions aggregation
 - 3. Other aggregations
 - 4. Style the aggregation